Prosthius/Volume-Steps-Changer-for-Magisk/README.md

 # Volume steps changer for magisk
 ___
 ## What is this mod?
-this is just a simple mod that allows you to change the volume steps of your device. inspired by mods such as the xposed volume steps+ mod and custom roms alike i thought id give magisk a spin after being out of the android development scene for a while.
+It doubles the media volume steps from 15 to 30 and call volume steps from 7 to 14.

-Currently this mod changes the in call volume steps to 14 (android default: 7) and the media volume steps to 30 (android default: 15), im currently working on a way for users to set the amount. codes almost done with that and after that i will attempt an aroma installer for ease of use
+Inspired by mods such as the xposed volume steps+ mod and custom roms alike I thought I'd give magisk a spin after being out of the android development scene for a while.

 ___

 ## How does it work?